ashatidealiq/ashatidealiq/README.md

 I'm currently working on a few projects in the retail lending space in Australia, and solving problems for investment managers - if you're curious get in touch.

-📫 You can reach me on ash@creditchat.co or here on Github.
+📫 You can reach me on ash@idealiq.co or here on Github.

 AT